mxmueller/optimizing-pairs-trading/sites/content/docs.md

            caption="Figure 4: Affinity Propagation Clustering for $N_{100}$ and $F_{100}$ stocks in return-volatility space with exemplar-based cluster centers and selected pairs after cointegration test and score evaluation in t-SNE similarity space."
           >}}

 [Figure 4](#cluster2) shows Affinity Propagation Clustering in the original return-volatility space for the $F_{100}$.
 The connecting lines illustrate the exemplar-based structure: each stock connects to its cluster center, where the centers are actual stocks from the dataset (not calculated means).
-A possible economic interpretation of these clusters (important only for the left side of the figure) can be seen using the return-volatility quadrants in [Figure 5](#cluster3).
+A possible economic interpretation of these clusters (important only for the left side of the figure) can be seen using the quadrants in [Figure 5](#cluster3).

 {{< anchor "cluster3" >}}
 {{< figure src="/images/eco.drawio.png"